 We entered a fantasy world for several hours and it was a wonderful feeling.
 We also learned so much about mythology, pottery and the ancient sites along the way.

-If you love storytelling, interactive role-playing, games and quizzes, this pottery tour in Athens is a great way to learn more about Ancient Greece and see the most important monuments of the city.
+If your kids love storytelling, interactive role-playing, games and quizzes, a pottery tour in Athens is a great way to learn more about Ancient Greece and see the most important monuments of the city.

 I also recommend the Athens: Mythology and Pottery Tour.
 An entertaining tour that is fun for the entire family.
 Visit significant landmarks as you learn about Greek Gods and mythology from an expert on mythology and create a handmade work of art to take home with your during the pottery workshop.

 Related Posts: Mythology and Ancient Greece in Athens